quil-lang/quil/rfcs/analog/spec_changes.md

-Fence ensures that all operations involving the specified qubits that follow the fence statement happen after all operations involving the specified qubits that preceed the fence statement.
+Fence ensures that all operations involving the specified qubits that follow the fence statement happen after all operations involving the specified qubits that precede the fence statement.
 If no qubits are specified, the `FENCE` operation implicitly applies to all qubits on the device.

 Examples: